WebAssembly/design/HighLevelGoals.md

 4. Ship an effective [polyfill](V1.md#polyfill) library for v.1 that translates WebAssembly code into asm.js in the client so that WebAssembly can run on existing browsers at high speeds.
-5. Design to execute within and integrate well with the *existing* web platform:
+5. Design to execute within and integrate well with the *existing* Web platform:
-    * maintain the versionless, feature-tested and [backwards-compatible](BinaryEncoding.md#backwards-compatibility) evolution story of the web;
+    * maintain the versionless, feature-tested and [backwards-compatible](BinaryEncoding.md#backwards-compatibility) evolution story of the Web;
     * execute in the same semantic universe as JavaScript;
     * allow synchronous calls to and from JavaScript;
     * enforce the same-origin and permissions security policies; and